 If you ask anyone that loved this game as a kid if they still own their 64, most of them will say yes, followed by, “I keep it around for three reasons; Mario Kart, Smash Bros. and Zelda”.
-I have friends that often unpack the 64 and play through this game, they should rename this game “Nostalgia: Window of Time”.
+I have friends that often unpack their 64 and play through this game.
+They should rename this game “Nostalgia: Window of Time”.

 #3 Uncharted 4 (2016)

-However, I’d like to make the argument that Uncharted 4 is all the more better because of its predecessors.
-This game is a beautiful bow-tie on an epic adventure across multiple quests.
-It showcases the growth and maturity of all the key characters in the series, along with conveying the true weight of the stakes in the story.
+Uncharted 4 is all the better because of its predecessors.
+This game is a beautiful bow-tie at the end of an epic adventure across multiple quests.
+It showcases the growth and maturity of all the key characters in the series, along with conveying the true weight of the stakes throughout the story.

 Very few game titles have a final entry that perfectly bookends a series like Uncharted, this game manages to balance a big, epic adventure with intimate character moments.

 #2 PUBG (2017)